-Einstein cluster's service area, including the entirety of the Forest Glen/Montgomery Hills Sector Plan area, could fall into a residential development moratorium on July 1, 2019.
+If no solution is identified in a future CIP, it is possible the Einstein cluster's service area, including the entirety of the Forest Glen/Montgomery Hills Sector Plan area, could fall into a residential development moratorium given the projected high school utilization rate.

 MCPS has planned two major capital projects that could impact future enrollment at Einstein High School and thus the cluster's moratorium status: the reopening of Woodward High School and the large capacity expansion of Northwood High School.
 While both projects have construction funds included in the adopted CIP, the completion dates are still to be determined.
 Upon completion, both projects could potentially serve to alleviate overcrowding at Einstein.
-While both projects have construction funds included in the county's adopted capital improvements program (CIP), the completion dates are still to be determined.